Why You Get Upset (And What To Actually Do About It)

 This is hard to do, especially in the moment.
 Our instinct is to focus outward.
 If they would just stop doing that, if they would just say things differently, if they would just treat me with a little more respect, then I wouldn't feel this way.
 We put the whole thing on the other person.

-The problem is that you can't make people be different than they are.
+The problem is you can't make people be different than they are.
 People are going to do what they do.
-If your sense of calm depends on everyone around you behaving exactly the way you want, you're going to be frustrated a lot.
-That's just the math.
+If your sense of calm depends on everyone around you behaving exactly how you want, you're going to be frustrated a lot.

-That's the practice.
-It's not about being a pushover.
-It's not about pretending things don't bother you.
-It's about understanding where the fire is actually coming from, before you start throwing fuel on it.
+None of this is about being a pushover, or pretending things don't sting.
+It's about seeing where the fire is actually getting built, before you start throwing fuel on it.